Practical Notebook for Asking AI the Right Way

 Structure:

-- Introduction: {{How to start}}
+- Introduction: {{how to start}}

-- Main sections: {{What content should be included}}
+- Body sections: {{what content should be included}}

-- Conclusion: {{How to end}}
+- Conclusion: {{how to end}}

 Include: {{e.g., code examples / tables / real cases}}

-Avoid: {{e.g., overly technical terms / theory-heavy}}
+Avoid: {{e.g., overly technical terms / theory-focused}}

 SEO keywords: {{3 main keywords}}